Subsections of CrowdStrike Cloud Security

 Overview

-This AWS Built-In (ABI) solution deploys CrowdStrike Cloud Security integrations for AWS Organizations on the AWS Cloud.
-It’s for IT administrators and security professionals who want to provide endpoint protection and Cloud Security Posture Management (CSPM) across multiple AWS accounts.
+This AWS Built-In (ABI) solution deploys CrowdStrike integrations for AWS Organizations on the AWS Cloud.
+It’s for IT administrators and security professionals who want to provide endpoint protection, container image assessment, and EKS cluster security across multiple AWS accounts.

 Deploying this ABI solution doesn’t guarantee an organization’s compliance with any laws, certifications, policies, or other regulations.